Latin America since Independence A History with Primary Sources

 Chapters also include timelines highlighting important dates and suggestions for further reading.
 This third edition has been updated throughout and includes a new Chapter 9 that discusses foreign intervention in Central America, and new text on the drug wars, resource extraction, and indigenous self-determination.

 Richly informative and highly readable, Latin America since Independence provides compelling accounts of this region’s past and present that will be of interest to students of Latin American history and society.

 0. Introduction: Latin America’s Useable Past 1.
 Independence Narratives, Past and Present AT A GLANCE: Political Divisions 2.
 Caudillos versus the Nation State 3.
-Race and Citizenship in the New Republics AT A GLANCE: People 4.
+Citizenship and Rights in the New Republics AT A GLANCE: People 4.
 The Export Boom as Modernity 5.
 Signs of Crisis in a Gilded Age AT A GLANCE: Economy 6.
 Commerce, Coercion, and America’s Empire 7.
 Power to the People AT A GLANCE: Environment 8.
 A Decade of Revolution in Cuba 9.
 The War on Democracy 10.
 Scorched Earth AT A GLANCE: Migration 11.
 Gender Trouble 12.
-Water is Life AT A GLANCE: The Digital Divide 13. #Ya me cansé 14.
+Water Is Life AT A GLANCE: The Digital Divide 13. #Ya me cansé 14.
 Epilogue